gomax22/Federated-FaceBoxes/commands.md

 docker run -t flwr_client:0.0.1 python3 test.py --trained_model /path/to/trained_model.pth --dataset PASCAL --cpu --save_images
 ```

-## Google Cloud Platform deployment using Docker
+## Google Cloud Platform (GCP) deployment using Docker
 Prerequisites:
-* already set up a cluster on Google Cloud Platform
+* Set up a cluster on Google Cloud Platform.
-* Enabled Cloud Dataproc API, Cloud Dataproc Control API, Compute Engine API, Cloud Loggin API
+* Enabled *Cloud Dataproc API, Cloud Dataproc Control API, Compute Engine API, Cloud Loggin API.
-* Docker available on each VM instance
+* Enabled Docker on each VM instance.
-* Docker deamon is running (`sudo systemctl start docker`)
+* Docker deamon is running (`sudo systemctl start docker`).
-* There's a Firewall rule already created for ports where there will be incoming traffic (from workers to master) (e.g. tcp/8081 udp/8081)
+* There's a Firewall rule already created for ports where there will be incoming traffic, from workers to master (e.g. `tcp/8081` `udp/8081`).

 Master node will act as a Flower server, while all other workers will act as Flower clients.

 First, pull the docker images from [Docker Hub](https://hub.docker.com/) using the following commands:

 ```Shell